Peter Kudzinowski

 An alcoholic, he confessed to his crimes while jailed for public intoxication in order to lift the burden of his conscience, stating he committed his murders in an equal state of intoxication.
 He was sentenced to death by the state of New Jersey after a quick legal process and spent a year on death row before he was executed in the electric chair at Trenton State Prison.

+His crimes coincided with those of fellow serial killer Albert Fish, who also committed at least three murders (and was suspected of more) within the same time and area.

 Early life

 Peter Kudzinowski was born on August 13, 1903, in Dickson City, Pennsylvania, to Polish immigrant parents Paul and Veronica.
 He is frequently and incorrectly referred to as Polish-born.
 He was the youngest of four boys and grew up in the Scranton area.

 Kudzinowski suffered a skull fracture in the sixth grade after diving into a shallow pool.
 This had a noticeable effect on his behavior; he refused to go to school anymore.
 He subsequently worked a stint in the Lackawanna Coal Mine and later held a job in the Lackawanna Railroad yards in Secaucus.